 - When people with bulimia nervosa have not responded to or do not want CBT, other psychological treatments should be considered.

-- Interpersonal psychotherapy should be considered as an alternative to CBT, but patients should be informed it takes 8–12 months to achieve results comparable with cognitive behaviour therapy.
+- Interpersonal psychotherapy should be considered as an alternative to CBT, but patients should be informed it takes eight to 12 months to achieve results comparable to cognitive behaviour therapy.